Denver King Soopers/City Market workers go on strike

-King Soopers/City market union member employees officially went on strike 5 a.m.
-Wednesday morning.
+King Soopers workers hit the picket lines early Wednesday in freezing temperatures with signs and hopes their efforts could prompt a change.

-For the first time in 25 years, metro Denver residents will experience a labor conflict where many grocery shop.
-This after United Food and Commercial Workers Local 7 union representatives rejected King Soopers/City Market’s “last, best and final offer” late Tuesday.
+The strike began at 5 a.m. after union representatives for United Food and Commercial Workers Local 7 rejected King Soopers/City Market's “last, best and final offer” late Tuesday.

-Picketers were out bright and early in the sub 30-degree temperatures with signs and hope their efforts could prompt a change.
+Richard May has worked at King Soopers for over two decades in the meat department, and throughout his years of service he has seen "lots of faces" come and go as he's unloaded, unpacked and packaged meats for families across the metro area.

+But on Wednesday afternoon, May wasn't behind the meat counter.
+Instead, he stood along South Hampden Road in south Denver with a sign draped over his Denver Broncos sweatshirt and in his hand.

+"We'll do what we have to do to make our lives better," May said as several people driving by honked to show their support of the strike.
+"And we'll do it together."

-On Tuesday morning Scott Siddons was serving lattes to King Soopers Parker customers at the store on Lincoln and Jordon roads.
+On Tuesday morning, Scott Siddons was serving lattes to King Soopers customers at the Parker store on Lincoln and Jordon roads.
 At 5 a.m.
 Wednesday, he assumed his "picket captain" duties in front of a store with one other picketer.
-A store manager and security guards lectured the pair about staying out of customers way, and off the sidewalk in front of the store entrance.
-They argued the girl scouts are allowed to be on the sidewalk.
+A store manager and security guards told them to stay out of customers' way, and off the sidewalk in front of the store entrance.
+They argued that the Girl Scouts are allowed to be on the sidewalk.

-"We'll have about 4-5 picketers out today," Siddons said, noting half the store's workers are non-union members.
+"We'll have about 4-5 picketers out today," Siddons said, noting half the store's workers were nonunion members.

-Michael Smith, 24, deli worker at the Stroh Ranch King Soopers in south Parker, said they expect to have 10-20 picketers throughout the day.
+Michael Smith, 24, a deli worker at the Stroh Ranch King Soopers in south Parker, said he expected to have 10 to 20 picketers throughout the day.

 "We're just informing customers about how Kings is doing unfair labor practices," said Smith.